Abstract Excision and $\ell^1$-Homology: A brief glimpse of infinity

-While 1-categorial homotopy categories are certainly useful, working with them tends to lose information in the sense that the homotopies that make diagrams commutative are not part of the data.
+While 1-categorical homotopy categories are certainly useful, working with them tends to lose information in the sense that the homotopies that make diagrams commutative are not part of the data.
 They are merely required to exist for any choice of two parallel morphisms, but not necessarily in a coherent way, see also \cref{rem:htpycoherence}.

-In the case of the simplicial model category~$C$, this is remedied by an \oo-categorial enhancement of~$C[W\inv]$: One takes a certain full subcategory $C^\circ$ of~$C$ (which inherits a simplicial enrichment from~$C$) and forms $\nervehc(C^\circ)$.
-This gives an \oo-category that is tightly linked to the homotopy category of~$C$.
-(More specifically: one can also define what the homotopy category of an \oo-category is and if one applies this notion to $\nervehc(C^\circ)$ the result will be a 1-category that is equivalent to $C[W\inv]$.
+In the case of the simplicial model category~$C$, this is remedied by an \oo\-categorical enhancement of~$C[W\inv]$: One takes a certain full subcategory $C^\circ$ of~$C$ (which inherits a simplicial enrichment from~$C$) and forms $\nervehc(C^\circ)$.
+This gives an \oo\-category that is tightly linked to the homotopy category of~$C$.
+(More specifically: one can also define what the homotopy category of an \oo\-category is and if one applies this notion to $\nervehc(C^\circ)$ the result will be a 1-category that is equivalent to $C[W\inv]$.
 This can be seen by combining several facts about homotopy categories \icitekerodon{00M4} \mcite[Prop.~9.5.24\,(2)]{b:hirschhorn09} \mcite[Sec.~7.5.6]{b:hirschhorn09} .) \end{thRemark}

 However, while these constructions are certainly useful and applicable in some important cases, they require a lot of structure -- which, in applications, is often not naturally available.
 For example, one might want to consider (model) categories where no extension to a \emph{simplicial} model category exists or is known.
 And even if there is, the functors one would like to consider can most likely not easily be lifted to respect the simplicial enrichment.
-Thus, it is useful to have alternative approaches, specifically ones that allow to import a given 1-categorial situation, including functors, more directly.
+Thus, it is useful to have alternative approaches, specifically ones that allow to import a given 1-categorical situation, including functors, more directly.
+The following notion captures the minimal setting that is necessary to talk about homotopical situations: \begin{thDef}[relative category] A \emph{relative category $(C,W)$} consists of \begin{itemize} \item a category~$C$, together with \item a class of morphisms~$W$ of~$C$, called \emph{weak equivalences}. \end{itemize} A \emph{relative functor}, also called a \emph{homotopical functor}, from a relative category~$(C_1,W_1)$ to a relative category~$(C_2,W_2)$ is a functor $F\colon C_1\to C_2$ that maps weak equivalences to weak equivalences, i.e. with $F(W_1) \subset W_2$. \envEnds \end{thDef} Barwick and Kan have shown\icite{p:barwickkan12} that relative categories can be used to model the homotopy theory of \oo\-categories (see also \cref{rem:alternativeInftyCat}).
+Also note, that every model category yields an example of a relative category by simply forgetting the fibrations and cofibrations.